bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 Despite of a runtime environment settings the following steps are performed:

-* all the BEMHTML templates within a build are stored in a bundle file;
+* all BEMHTML templates within a build are stored in a bundle file;
 * templates in a bundle file are converted to XJST syntax.